rtfb/riscv-hobby-os/README.md

-Run a RISC-V code in Qemu.
+Run a RISC-V code in QEMU.

 Bare metal RISC-V assembly in QEMU
 =================================